MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-deploy-client.md

 The Azure Information Protection (AIP) unified labeling client is part of the [Microsoft Information Protection](https://aka.ms/MIPdocs) solution, and  extends the built-in capabilities for sensitivity labeling provided by Microsoft 365.

-The client provides additional support for labeling and protection of all file types from the File Explorer and PowerShell, and enables admins to scan network and content shares for sensitive content.
+The client provides end-user support for labeling and protection in the File Explorer and PowerShell.
+It also enables admins to scan networks and content shares for sensitive content.

-For companies that don't have their own information protection platform, the AIP client also provides a viewer that enables users to open and view content protected by other organizations using Microsoft Information Protection.
+For organizations without an information protection platform, the client provides a viewer for content protected by other organizations using Microsoft Information Protection.

 ## Review AIP client prerequisites